dvdmtw98/blog/Post Vault/articles/2021-03-09-overthewire-bandit-level-17-level-18.md

 passwords.new  passwords.old
 ```

-We know that both the files differ in only one line and that line consist of the password that we require.
+We know that both the files differ in only one line and that line consists of the password that we require.
 We can view the changes that have been made in files using the `diff` command

 ```
 bandit17@bandit:~$ diff passwords.old passwords.new